What are the trading restrictions for NRIs?

 The trading restrictions for NRIs are as follows:

 - NRIs can invest in equity delivery and trade in F&O. However, to trade in F&O, a custodian must be appointed and a Custodian Participant (CP) code is required.
 Zerodha has partnered with Orbis to provide custodial services.
+Client's with CP code cannot trade in BSE Futures and Options (BFO) segment for now.
 To learn more about Orbis, visit orbisfinancial.in/.
 For assistance with obtaining the CP code create a ticket.

 - NRIs from USA and Canada cannot invest in mutual funds.
 NRIs from other countries can invest, if they have a NON-PIS account.
 To learn the differences between a PIS and Non-PIS account, see What are the documents required to open a Zerodha account as an NRI?

 - Intraday trading in equity is not allowed.

 - Buy Today Sell Tomorrow (BTST) is not available.

 Sovereign Gold Bonds (SGBs) cannot be bought.
 However, existing units can be sold or held until maturity.

 - Intraday trading in F&O is allowed if the client has a CP code.